al-waheed/portfolio/README.md

   Subtle, smooth transitions and motion effects with Framer Motion.

 - 🌈 **Responsive Design**
-  Tailwind-powered layouts that adapt beautifully to all devices.
+  Tailwind powered layouts that adapt beautifully to all devices.

 - ⚡ **Optimized Performance**
   Lightweight architecture built with Vite for blazing-fast load times.